Optimal Activation Functions for the Random Features Regression Model: Introduction

-Like in \cite{andrea1,andrea2}, we operate in an asymptotic setting where $n,d,N \to\infty$, and have constant ratios between them, namely, $N/d \to \psi_1$ and $n/d \to \psi_2$.
+Like in \cite{andrea1,andrea2}, we operate in the \emph{asymptotic proportional regime} where $n,d,N \to\infty$, and have constant ratios between them, namely, $N/d \to \psi_1$ and $n/d \to \psi_2$.
 In this asymptotic setting, it does not matter if in defining \eqref{eq:test_error} and \eqref{eq:sensitivity}, in addition to taking the expectation with respect to the test data $\bx$, independently of $\mathcal{D}$, we also take expectations over $\mathcal{D}$ and the random features in RFR.
-This is because when $n,d,N \to\infty$ with the ratios defined above, $\mathcal{E}$ and $\mathcal{S}$ will concentrate around their means \cite{andrea1,andrea2}.
+This is because when $n,d,N \to\infty$ with the ratios defined above, $\mathcal{E}$ and $\mathcal{S}$ will concentrate around their means \citep{andrea1,andrea2}.

 Mathematically, denoting by $\|\sigma\|$ either \eqref{eq:norm_def_2} or \eqref{eq:norm_def_1}, our goal is to study the solutions of the problem

 Notice that the outer optimization only affects the selection of optimal AF in so far as the inner optimization does not uniquely define $\sigma^\star$, which, as we will later see, it does not.